How to prepare a webinar for impact

 September 04, 2020

-How to run a compelling webinar
+How to moderate a panel

-While great webinars look effortless, that’s only because the panelists have prepared carefully.
-As a moderator you should create great questions (the simpler and bolder the better) and share these with your panelists in advance.
-As a panelist you should think about stories and examples you can use to illustrate what you say.
+Tell your panellists to prepare stories and examples they can use to illustrate what they say.
 It’s much better to have a few strong ideas to talk about than to offer an opinion on everything under the sun.
+And remember to practice your panel performance.

-Webinar Tip #2.
+Moderate a Panel Tip #2.
 Offer bold ideas

-A great webinar panel will inform, educate and entertain.
+A great panel will inform, educate and entertain.
 While you may think that a webinar is a great opportunity to share your thoughts, in reality your opinions are not very interesting.
 Much more engaging are the stories you tell, the practical advice you give and the different position you adopt.
 Avoid saying “I agree” – that phrase kills a discussion.

-Webinar Panel Tip #3.
+Moderate a Panel Tip #3.
 Be a performer

-A webinar panel is not a fireside chat.
+A panel is not a fireside chat.
 It’s a piece of entertainment where you need to speak directly to the audience.
 Use all the skills of public speaking to bring your language to life:

 - short phrases